Logo

 Half Termly Virtue Focus

 Each half term will have a virtue focus.
 Other virtues will be spoken about but each particular focus will have its own assembly launch and will be highlighted throughout that particular half term.
-The virtue will be revisited several times throughout that half term in our Monday morning assemblies.
+The virtue will be revisited several times throughout that half term in our Monday afternoon assemblies.
 During these assemblies, we will develop a shared understanding of:

-• What the virtue is
+• What is the virtue?

 • What does it look like?